neu-pdi/cs2100-public-resources/src/pages/syllabus.md

 Autograder scores will not be changed after the assignment deadline.
 Students can submit an unlimited number of times before each assignment deadline.

-If you have a manually-graded assignment on Pawtograder that you believe was graded incorrectly, you can submit a request request within Pawtograder, explaining the mistake.
+If you have a manually-graded assignment on Pawtograder that you believe was graded incorrectly, you can submit a regrade request within Pawtograder, explaining the mistake.
 All regrade requests must be made within one week of receiving the graded assignment.

 ## Office Hours

-We hold extensive office hours -- both online, via [the Khoury Office Hours App](https://officehours.khoury.northeastern.edu/) and, depending on campus, in person.
+We hold extensive office hours -- both online, via [the Khoury Office Hours App](https://officehours.khoury.northeastern.edu/) and in person.
 We encourage students to use office hours for any questions you have about course content, not limited to: questions about lecture material, related online resources, any questions about assignments, etc. The schedule for these are available on the Office Hours page.

 ## Grading

-Assessment will be based on homework, participation, labs, and quizzes.
+Assessment will be based on homework, labs, lecture exercises, and exam topics (from quizzes and the final exam).
 You may ask for feedback on anything else, but it will not figure into your final grade.

+All homework assignments will be weighted equally in the Homework grade, and all labs will be weighted equally in the Labs grade.

+All exam topics (from quizzes or the final exam) will be weighted equally in the Exam Topics grade.
+Each topic will appear on two exams.
+For each topic, the score for that topic will be the highest of both attempts at that topic.

 The highest row in which a student satisfies all columns will be their grade (plus a bump for lectures -- see below).
 If no rows are completely satisfied, the student will not pass the course.